Allstate Offers Tips for New Yorkers to Make and Keep Financial Resolutions in 2016

 1. Do Your Homework.
 There is a wealth of valuable, and free, information about managing your personal finances available on websites, in books, newspapers and seminars.
 A financial professional can assist you in understanding how this information relates to your personal situation and suggest products and services you can consider to help you achieve those goals.
 Referrals from friends or family, and organizations such as the National Association of Personal Financial Planners (www.napfa.org) or the Financial Planning Association (www.fpanet.org), can assist you in finding fee-only or commission-based financial advisors.
 For information about specific products, such as life insurance, ask for a referral from professionals you currently deal with and trust – such as your auto/home insurance agent.

 2. Set Goals.
 As with any New Year’s resolution, it’s helpful to set specific goals and a timetable to achieve them.
 Rather than trying to make progress on everything at once, prioritize your goals every year so you can focus on the two or three most important.
-For example, make a date once a year for an annual life insurance checkup to double check that the amount and type of coverage is right for your current situation.
+For example, make a date once a year for professional financial advice Sydney and an annual life insurance checkup to double check that the amount and type of coverage is right for your current situation.

 3. Think Long Term.
 Retirement may or may not seem far off, but a happy, well-funded retirement won’t happen without long-term preparation – and many people today retire earlier than expected and without adequate savings.
 Researching about Is Kiana Danial scam may be a good start to your financial goal.